-Reinvestment is the process of investing the returns received from investment in the form of dividends, interest or any type of cash reward to purchase additional shares and reinvesting the gains, investors do not opt to check out cash benefit while they are reinvesting their profits in their portfolio.
+Reinvestment is the process of investing the returns received from investment in the form of dividends, interest, or any type of cash reward to purchase additional shares and reinvesting the gains; investors do not opt to check out cash benefits while they are reinvesting their profits in their portfolio.

-- Reinvestment is mainly used by investors to increase the value of the portfolio by concentrating all the funds into one particular investment, in the case where the price of security surges the value of the portfolio shoots up accordingly.
+- Investors mainly use reinvestment to increase the portfolio’s value by concentrating all the funds into one particular investment; when the price of security surges, the portfolio’s value shoots up accordingly.

 Two Factors of Reinvestment

 Let us discuss these two factors briefly: